mnot/I-D/rfc5785bis/draft.md

 # Introduction

-It is increasingly common for Web-based protocols to require the discovery of policy or other information about a host ("site-wide metadata") before making a request.
-For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences
-{{?W3C.REC-P3P-20020416}} tells user-agents how to discover privacy policy beforehand.
+Some Web-based protocols require the discovery of policy or other information about a host ("site-wide metadata") before making a request.
+For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences {{?W3C.REC-P3P-20020416}} tells user-agents how to discover privacy policy beforehand.

 While there are several ways to access per-resource metadata (e.g., HTTP headers, WebDAV's PROPFIND
 {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or